Table of Contents

 Malignant breast masses are very rare in adolescent girls but have been reported to exist.
-Approximately, 0.02 % of the identified breast masses in adolescents are found to be cancerous.
-Phyllodes tumors, primary breast cancer, sarcoma, lymphangioma, hemangioma, and metastatic cancer are some examples of malignant breast masses that can be seen in adolescents.
+Approximately, 0.02% of the identified breast masses in adolescents are found to be cancerous.
+Phyllodes tumors, primary breast cancer, sarcoma, lymphangioma, hemangioma, and metastatic cancer are some examples of the malignant breast masses seen in adolescents.

 Intraductal Papilloma in Adolescents

 Clinical Presentation of Intraductal Papilloma

-It is the most common cause of non-bloody nipple discharge in an adolescent.
-Intraductal papilloma can also cause pain.
+Intraductal papilloma is the most common cause of non-bloody nipple discharge in an adolescent, and often causes pain.
 It is important to note the duration and progression of symptoms.
 Physical examination of the breast with palpation can express nipple discharge.
 These benign lesions are usually found in the subareolar area and are usually nonpalpable.

 Diagnostic Workup for Intraductal Papilloma

-A cytology exam is indicated when a nipple discharge is present in an adolescent.
+A cytology exam is indicated when nipple discharge is present in an adolescent.
 Ductal cells are usually observed on cytological examination.
 Ultrasonography is indicated to identify the cause of the nipple discharge and can be used to visualize the intraductal papilloma.
-The gold-standard diagnostic tool is a ductogram, but it can be considered as too invasive for an adolescent who is very likely to have a benign condition rather than a malignant lesion.
+The gold-standard diagnostic tool is a ductogram; however, this procedure is considered to be too invasive for an adolescent, who is much more likely to have a benign condition than a malignant lesion.

 Treatment of Intraductal Papilloma

 While intraductal papilloma itself is not a premalignant condition, the risk of breast cancer in an adult with a previous history of intraductal papilloma has been shown to be increased.
 Therefore, the treatment of choice of an intraductal papilloma in an adolescent is local surgical excision.

 Phyllodes Tumors in Adolescents

 Clinical Presentation of Phyllodes Tumors

 Phyllodes tumors are cystic lesions that resemble fibroadenomas but with increased stromal content.
-The term cystosarcoma phyllodes can be also used to describe the lesions.
+The term “cystosarcoma phyllodes” can be also used to describe the lesions.
 Patients present with a rapidly growing tumor that is large and painless.
-A clinical examination might be confusing as phyllodes tumors are difficult to distinguish from giant fibroadenomas.
+A clinical examination may be inconclusive, as phyllodes tumors are difficult to distinguish from giant fibroadenomas.